nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-performance.md

 tree_item_index: 350
 ---

-In this page, we go through the different aspects of customization that may impact the performance of your Web UI apps.
+In this page, we go through different aspects of customization and usage that may impact the performance of your Web UI apps.

 ## Document Property Resolution